Read time: 6 minutes

 Florida car accidents cause incredible destruction and tragedy each year.
 The number of deaths decreased from 2021 to 2022, but thousands of people lost their lives on our state’s roads.
 Understanding Florida car accident statistics is critical to trying to stay safe.

-The attorneys with the law firm of Werner, Hoffman, Greig & Garcia can help if you’ve suffered an injury or lost a loved one in a vehicle accident caused by someone else.
+The Florida car accident attorneys with the law firm of Werner, Hoffman, Greig & Garcia can help if you’ve suffered an injury or lost a loved one in a vehicle accident caused by someone else.
 We’ll work passionately to help you obtain the compensation you deserve for your suffering.
 Please call (800) 320-HELP or use our online form to schedule a free consultation.

-Overall Car Accident Statistics in Florida
+Car Accident Statistics in Florida

 There were about 400,000 Florida car accidents on average between 2018 and 2022.
 During those five years, an average of 3,391 people died, and 245,541 suffered severe injuries.
 Florida typically ranks among the states with the highest number of car accident fatalities, but that’s more a function of our population.
 Texas and California, the other two most populous states, also typically rank high.